 Takara Bio’s Growing Role as a Stem Cell Solution Provider

-When I dug a little deeper into the company’s catalogue, I also found that Takara Bio offers:
+If you deeper even deeper into the company’s catalogue, you will also find that Takara Bio offers:

 - DEF-CS 500 for culture of iPSCs in a monolayer – Monolayer culture enables single cell cloning after gene editing to generate clonal iPS lines that maintain pluripotency and have a stable karyotype.

 - iPS-derived beta cells – Takara Bio has cells from two normal donors, as well as one (from ChiPSC22) with an HLA type that has a higher susceptibility to diabetes and is a useful model for diabetes and obesity disease model research.

 - Power medium– Power medium is culture medium used to maintain human primary hepatocyte cultures for 4 weeks in culture.
 Although this is not a direct stem cell product, this is the same medium that is used in the company’s hiPS-HEPv2 kits and ithttps://www.takarabio.com/products/stem-cell-research/media-and-supplements/primary-hepatocyte-medium maintains the life of iPS-derived hepatocytes for 4 weeks in culture.

 This hepatocyte long-term maintenance medium allows for more advanced functional studies to be performed, such as long-term toxicity studies.